RyanKeSIT/INF1002_PyProject/readme.md

 ```cmd
 pip install -r requirements.txt
 ```
-NOTE: If you need dependencies, just write them in the file and run the code above again
+NOTE: If you need dependencies, just write them in the file (`requirements.txt`) and run the code above again

 ## [🚧 WIP] Run The Scripts
 For convenience, `main.py` is the start script.
 You can rename to whatever it is.
 This script will likely be the entrypoint for the backend + frontend server.